 Larissa has advised on numerous noteworthy transactions, including:

-- Tim Hortons in its high-profile $11.4B inversion transaction with Burger King, which won ITR’s America’s M&A Deal of the Year award
+- Tim Hortons in its $11.4B inversion transaction with Burger King, which won ITR’s America’s M&A Deal of the year award

-- Goldman Sachs and 13 major New York banks in their investment in Symphony Communications, which won ITR’s America’s Banking Tax Deal of the Year
+- Goldman Sachs and 13 other banks in their investment in Symphony Communications, which won ITR’s America’s Banking Tax Deal of the year award

 Larissa “brings a lot of insight, and is thorough, responsive and careful.”